divyamer066-png/Learning-C/README.md

 - Perfect_num.c - The code checks whether a number is perfect or not.

-- Addmatrix.c  - The code adds two matrices *a* and *b* of the same dimensions by summing corresponding elements and storing the result in matrix *c*, then prints the resultant matrix.
+- Add matrix.c  - The code adds two matrices *a* and *b* of the same dimensions by summing corresponding elements and storing the result in matrix *c*, then prints the resultant matrix.